martinkearn/Content/Blogs/AI Enrichment Workflow Platform Choices.md

 CS is a great choice if your source data changes frequently and you require up-to date views on it, both LA and DF are more applicable to static content that is unlikely to change and/or the customer does not have requirements around the "freshness" of the enrichments.

 ### Do the built-in skills and connectors cover your requirements?

+> TLDR: All three platforms will likely require custom code.
+If you are doing any code, there is an argument that says an all-code solution will be simpler to build, deploy and maintain; which points to DF

 A key advantage that both LA and CS have over DF is that a lot of capabilities are provided by the service and can be used without code.
 For LA this includes the vast range of connectors and built-in actions, for CS this includes all the built in skills.